Last update on topic selection procedure: 25.02.2025 - Selection procedure for 2025S is available and starts 25.02.2025.

 - Contact: Adrian Hofer

 FactCheck is a framework for detecting and resolving conflicting data on the Web.
 It establishes an entire fact comparison process that consists of data acquisition, data comparison, the presentation of comparison results, and comprehensive analysis functions.
-The source of the compared values needs to be visualized on a web page to present comparison results.
+FactCheck is a leading research topic of our research group and bears challenges in many aspects.
+We would like to try this mechanism on a single web page with a comment section

 - Tags: